 The troubled Merz Barn in Langdale, Cumbria once used by the German artist Kurt Schwitters as a studio, after escaping the Nazis in the 1940s could be sold and moved from the Lake District to China.

-The Stone building has suffered a management crisis and further funds to maintain it are not forthcoming
+The Stone building has suffered a funding crisis and further funds to maintain it are not forthcoming

-The Stone building has suffered a management crisis and further funds to maintain it are not forthcoming, while Arts Council England has refused the project further funding three times.
+The Stone building has suffered a financial crisis and further funds to maintain it are not forthcoming, while Arts Council England has refused the project further support five times.

 The barn’s wall of art was moved to the Hatton Gallery in Newcastle upon Tyne in the mid 1960s, but the barn is still considered an important piece of UK cultural heritage, with artists such as Damien Hirst, Antony Gormley and Bridget Riley all having made donations towards its upkeep.
 Zaha Hadid also came to the rescue of Merz Barn in 2016.
 The late architect very generously came to the project’s aid, via her gallery in Zurich, which contributed £25,000.
 The Arts Council were unmoved, and declined a modest request for £5,000.